MatthiasMichael/SparsityDrivenDetector/README.md

     conan export .
 MatthiasMichael/stable
     conan install CPLEX/12.7.1@MatthiasMichael/stable --build missing

+For conan to find Qt I would suggest adding it to the `CMAKE_PREFIX_PATH` with the lines

+    [env]
+    CMAKE_PREFIX_PATH=C:/SDKs/Qt/5.9/msvc2017_64

+in the conan profile you are using.
+Of course the path should be pointing to your respective Qt installation.

 ## Dependencies
 Any other external dependecy should automatically managed by conan.
 This project however depends on several other libraries that are provided in my other repositories.
 These are:
 * NamedType